-This report provides a summary of data for the regional adult REACH programs for the fourth quarter of fiscal year 2023.
+This report provides a summary of data for the regional adult REACH programs for the first quarter of fiscal year 2024.
 In keeping with the DBHDS' vision, all five of the programs continue to focus on mobile crisis and prevention work with adults and outreach with the systems that support these individuals.
-The Department continues to review the consistency of clinical practice, training requirements, and documentation across all of the REACH Programs.
-During FY23Q4 the REACH regional programs continued to experience the impact of the national staffing shortage inclusive of both recruiting and retention of qualified staff.
-All programs are actively recruiting for qualified DSP, CSP, QMHP, LMHP types and nurses.
+The Department continues to review the consistency of clinical practice, training requirements, and documentation across all the REACH Programs.
+During FY24Q1 the REACH regional programs continued to experience the impact of the national staffing shortage inclusive of both recruiting and retention of qualified staff.
+All programs are actively recruiting for qualified

+DSP, CSP, QMHP, LMHP types and nurses.
 The programs continue to work to retain those qualified and veteran staff within the programs.
 The staffing shortage have resulted in temporary census reduction to ensure REACH programs are meeting licensing requirements for those requiring an increased level of care during their admission for crisis services.
-Telehealth continued to be utilized for some level of crisis calls with four out of the five regional programs.
 The Department remains committed to fulfilling its mission to have a continuum of qualified care for adults with developmental disabilities and their families across the Commonwealth.